Date of Award:

 The method proposed by Idriss and Boulanger was also used to predict strength reductions for each model over a range of earthquake amplitudes and magnitudes.
 Idriss and Boulanger predicted strength reductions around 80% which would not lead to collapse of the embankments.

 Reynoso, Karla I., "A Parametric Study of Embankments on Clay Soils During Earthquake Shaking" (2012).
 All Graduate Theses and Dissertations.
-Paper 1349.
+1349.